ds-wizard/guide/docs/application/knowledge-models/list/detail.rst

 In the top bar, we can :guilabel:`Export` the knowledge model as a KM file or :guilabel:`Delete` this version of the knowledge model (only if it is not already used for some projects or other KMs and editors).

-In the top pane, we can see the options based on our role:
+In the top pane, we can see the options based on our permissions:

 - :guilabel:`Preview` can be used to check the content of the KM via the :doc:`./preview` feature.
 - :guilabel:`Export` for exporting the latest version of the KM as a file.